6 Different Search Engines Besides Google To Use And Love

 A few of them I recognized and a few I did not know about.
-I thought you would be interested too in these different search engines.
+I thought you would be interested in these alternative search engines.

 Each time you search on DuckDuckGo, you have a blank search history, as if you’ve never been there before.
 They do not store your search history as Google does.